MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Create firewall rules on - WireGuard

-The firewall rule outlined below will need to be configured on the automatically created WireGuard group that appears once the Instance configuration is enabled and WireGuard is started.
+The firewall rule outlined below will need to be configured on the automatically created `WireGuard group` that appears once the Instance configuration is enabled and WireGuard is started.

 You will also need to manually specify the subnet for the `tunnel`.

-Note: You can define an `alias` (via `Firewall ‣ Aliases`) for any IPs/`subnet` that you want to use.
+> You can also define an `alias` (via `Firewall ‣ Aliases`) for any IPs/`subnet` that you want to use.

 1. Go to `Firewall ‣ Rules ‣ WireGuard (Group)`